 That easily overlooked accessory offers one of the most effective ways to achieve a bold bit of color.
 Belvedere offers exotic and unique examples, like the eel belt in purple or the alligator belt in lavender, to add a pop of color.

 Craftsmen sometimes wear their belt with the buckle set off-center.
 Instead of it directly in front in the conventional way, they slide it over to the side so it’s halfway between your centerline and your front pocket.
 That’s so they don’t snag it on something when working, and so the buckle will not accidentally scratch the surface of whatever it is they are crafting or using.

 For example, if you’re playing a guitar the buckle may scrape the instrument unless you slide it out of the way.
 So for a really interesting and unique look, try wearing your belt with the buckle in this asymmetrical position.

-You can also add texture using a belt such as the Belvedere Caiman in a beautiful Patchwork Honey color.
+You can also add texture using a belt such as the Belvedere eel belt in an attractive Camel color.
 An exotic belt in caiman, alligator, or ostrich, for instance, will give you a little texture around the waist.
 Match it to your exotic leather shoes or boots or just use it to break up a monochromatic color scheme and add a dash of style.

 Other types of belts that work great when you need that extra texture are beaded belts─the Western style fashioned in the Native American tradition.
 You can find leather belts with panels of colored fabric built into the design, too, as well as cloth belts that are made with a little additional tactile and visual texture.